SimulPiscator/AirSane/README.md

 Unfortunately, it is not possible to permanently assign a different color profile to an AirScan scanner using ColorSync Utility: the specified color profile is not used, and the profile setting is reverted to the original standard profile.

+The SANE standard does not prescribe a certain gamma of backend output.

-The macOS standard profiles assume a gamma value of 1.8, which does not match the linear data coming from SANE.
+The macOS standard profiles assume a gamma value of 1.8, which does not necessarily match the data coming from the SANE backend.
-As a result, scanned images appear darker than the original, with fewer details in darker areas.
+As a result, scanned images may appear darker than the original, with fewer details in darker areas, or brighter, with fewer details in brighter areas.

 Using the gamma options of AirSane, you will be able to neutralize the gamma value of 1.8 in the macOS scanner profile.
 Apply the inverse of 1.8 as a `gray-gamma` and `color-gamma` value in your AirSane configuration file, as shown in the example above.
+By multiplying with another factor between 0.45 and 2.2, you can correct for the gamma value returned from the SANE backend.

 ## Troubleshoot